Healthcare workers are rallying to defend public hospitals

 The protests are not limited to the hospital system itself.
 They also draw attention to the bodies of those who work there.
 During some demonstrations, healthcare workers simulate their own deaths in public spaces, lying on the ground with a syringe symbolically pointed at their heads.
 Others stage scenes of suffocation to denounce working conditions that have become stifling.

 These images are powerful, and at times shocking.
-Yet they reflect a reality that has been extensively documented in certain departments: excessive workloads, the inability to take breaks, a sense of time flying by, conflicting values, psychological distress, burnout, and even suicides.
+Yet they reflect a reality that has been well-documented in certain departments: excessive workloads, the inability to take breaks, a sense of time flying by, conflicting values, psychological distress, burnout, and even suicides.
 By exposing their vulnerability, healthcare workers break away from the heroic—yet dangerous—image of staff driven by a calling that transcends their physiological, psychological, and human needs.

-They thus remind us that caregivers also need protection and that, when their occupational health deteriorates, patients bear the brunt of the consequences.
+They thus remind us that caregivers also need protection and that when their occupational health deteriorates, patients bear the brunt of the consequences.

 Declaring Your Love at a Public Hospital

 Alongside these depictions of death, another symbol runs through the protests: love.
 Banners proclaiming “I love my hospital,” heart-shaped Post-it notes stuck to the walls, letters addressed to the public hospital in the style of love letters… Healthcare workers have invited citizens to express their attachment to this institution.
-This love is far from naive.
+This love is anything but naive.
 It is deeply political.
 By declaring their love for the public hospital, citizens are asserting that healthcare is not merely a commercial service.
-They are reminding us that the hospital embodies values of solidarity, equality, and care for the most vulnerable.
+They are reminding us that the hospital embodies the values of solidarity, equality, and care for the most vulnerable.

 A shared responsibility